 - Inheritance tax relief on legacies

-The advantages of charitable status means that charities are more heavily regulated than other organisations. [link to regulation page].
+The advantages of charitable status means that charities are more heavily regulated than other organisations.
+Click here to read more about how our regulatory solicitors can assist you.

 Charitable status does not depend upon registration with the Charity Commission.
 An organisation is a charity if its objects are charitable and those who are running it must register it with the Charity Commission if its income exceeds £5,000 a year.